 Ingredient notes

-- Broth: to make your pumpkin and sweet potato soup vegetarian, you can use vegetable broth.
+- Broth: to make the sweet potato pumpkin soup vegetarian, you can use vegetable broth.
 Otherwise, any type of homemade or store-bought broth/stock will do, such as chicken or beef.

 - Oil: I used olive oil to sauté the vegetables, but feel free to use your favorite cooking oil, such as grapeseed oil or canola oil.